Internet Crimes/Sex Offenses

-As a former state prosecutor and supervisor and a sex crimes defense attorney for over 30 years Larry Sandefer has dealt with these accusations and arrests numerous times and has handled as well motions and jury trials regarding child sex crimes.
+As a former state prosecutor and supervisor and a sex crimes defense attorney for over 30 years Larry Sandefer has dealt with these accusations and arrests hundreds of times and has handled as well motions and jury trials regarding child sex crimes.

 Other sex crimes

 Other types of sex crimes with which we have experience include indecent exposure, prostitution, sale of obscene material, sexting, and other listed offenses.
 Many of these constitute misdemeanors but many are felonies.